-Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()
+Reading files line by line in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

-Update (July, 7th, 2011): I revised the whole article due to an important insight provided by Alexandre Duret-Lutz (confer comments).
+Update (July 7th, 2011): I revised the article after an important insight provided by Alexandre Duret-Lutz (confer comments).

-If you just want to use/see the results of the investigation, scroll down to the ideal solutions.
-Otherwise, you should make yourself briefly familiar with eofbit, failbit, badbit of the ios class.
+If you just want to have a look at the results of this small investigation, I recommend scrolling down to the ideal solutions section.
+Otherwise, before continuing, you should make yourself briefly familiar with eofbit, failbit, badbit of the ios class.

-After the investigation described below, I am pretty sure that the simplest rock-solid language construct for this task is:
+After the investigation described below, I am pretty sure that the simplest rock-solid language construct for above-specified task is:

 string line;